Diabetic Retinopathy

 • The loss of an eye

-As NPDR can advance to the PDR type, it’s essential to regularly monitor your retinal health, especially for patients 65 and older, and undergo a comprehensive diabetic eye exam at least once a year.
+As NPDR can advance to the PDR type, it’s essential to regularly monitor your retinal health and undergo a comprehensive diabetic eye exam at least once a year.

 Diabetic Retinopathy Risk Factors